rmelgar-89/conquest-field-photos/README.md

-<<<<<<< HEAD
-Picture Renamer Application
+Conquest Field Photos Application
 Overview

-The Picture Renamer application allows users to upload photos corresponding to a list of custom photo names.
+The Conquest Field Photos Application allows users to upload photos corresponding to a list of custom photo names.
 Users can enter a list of names, upload multiple photos for each name, and download the renamed photos in a ZIP file.
 The app is designed to be flexible, allowing users to skip uploading photos for certain names while still generating the ZIP file with a warning about any missing files.
 Features

     Custom Photo Names Input: Users can input a list of photo names, one per line.